Shaun Wallace: Political activity and public activism

 At the 2005 UK general election, Wallace stood as an independent parliamentary candidate, standing in the Brent South constituency in north London.
 He came fifth obtaining 297 votes (1.17% of the vote), losing to Labour's Dawn Butler with 17501 votes (69.23% of the vote).

 In 2022, he supported the criminal barristers' industrial action over pay.
 Joining colleagues on a picket line outside the Supreme Court in London, Wallace said that legal aid fees should be increased to encourage young people and those from a diversity of backgrounds to become barristers.

 Personal life

 He is of Jamaican heritage and is the eldest of four children.
 He is a football fan and a supporter of Chelsea.

 In 2022, Wallace appeared on the ITV programme DNA Journey, which revealed many details about his African ancestry in Nigeria, his Caribbean ancestry in Jamaica and many other links to several other African countries besides Nigeria.

-Shaun is a practising Christian, having been brought up with Christian values.
+Wallace is a practising Christian, having been brought up with Christian values.